goitacademy/nodejs-homework-template/readme.md

 - hw05
 - hw06

-Кожна нова гілка для др повинна робитися з master

-Після того, як ви закінчили виконувати домашнє завдання у своїй гілці, необхідно зробити пулл-реквест (PR). Потім додати ментора для рев'ю коду. Тільки після того, як ментор заапрувить PR, ви можете виконати мердж гілки з домашнім завданням у майстер.

-Уважно читайте коментарі ментора. Виправте зауваження та зробіть коміт у гілці з домашнім завданням. Зміни підтягнуться у PR автоматично після того, як ви відправите коміт з виправленнями на github
-Після виправлення знову додайте ментора на рев'ю коду.

-- При здачі домашньої роботи є посилання на PR
-- JS-код чистий та зрозумілий, для форматування використовується Prettier
+Each new branch for the task should be created from the master branch.

+After completing the homework on your branch, do a pull request (PR).
+Then add a mentor to review the code.
+Only after the mentor approves the PR can you merge the branch with the homework to the master branch.

+Carefully read the mentor's comments.
+Correct the comments and make a commit on the branch with the homework.
+The changes will automatically appear in the PR after you post the commit with the corrections on GitHub.
+After the corrections, add the mentor to the code review again.

+- Provide a link to the PR when submitting the homework.
+- JS code is readable and understandable, Prettier is used for formatting.

-### Команди:
+### Commands:

-- `npm start` &mdash; старт сервера в режимі production
+- `npm start` &mdash; starts the server in production mode.
-- `npm run start:dev` &mdash; старт сервера в режимі розробки (development)
+- `npm run start:dev` &mdash; starts the server in development mode
-- `npm run lint` &mdash; запустити виконання перевірки коду з eslint, необхідно виконувати перед кожним PR та виправляти всі помилки лінтера
-- `npm lint:fix` &mdash; та ж перевірка лінтера, але з автоматичними виправленнями простих помилок
+- `npm run lint` &mdash; runs a code checker with ESLint, should be executed before each PR and fixes all linter errors
+- `npm lint:fix` &mdash; same as the above, but also automatically corrects simple errors.